Contents

 Remember to Save your stack after you have added new content.

 The Text Content Tile is used to add text content to your stack.
+It also allows you to do some basic formatting of that text and include images and weblinks in the text.

 Why use the Text Content Tile?